-Support CCF by sponsoring a Cheetah or Livestock Guarding Dog.
+Support CCF by sponsoring a Cheetah or Livestock Guarding Dog (LGD).
 Sponsorship starts at a minimum donation of $5.00 and we are grateful for any level of support for sponsorship.

-It costs approximately $5,000 per year to feed, house, and provide medical care for the cheetahs being cared for at CCF headquarters in Namibia and at our cheetah safe house in Somaliland.
+Each cheetah costs CCF approximately US$5,000 per year to feed, house, and provide veterinary care at CCF’s headquarters in Namibia and Somaliland.

-Each Livestock Guarding Dog costs CCF over $500 a year in care.
+Each LGD costs CCF approximately US$1,000 a year in veterinary care and farmer support training programs.
 These costs include food, vaccinations, new-owner support, veterinary care and long-term monitoring.
-Your donation will also support training programs for the farmers.

 Livestock Guarding Dogs

+Sponsor the Livestock Guarding Dog Program in Namibia.
 CCF’s Livestock Guarding Dogs are at the core of its efforts to address the human-wildlife conflict that threatens the cheetah.
 The Anatolian shepherd and Kangal dogs, raised and bred at CCF Namibia headquarters, are placed with Namibian farmers.
+Updates will be provided twice per year at the program level, updates on individual dogs are not possible at this time.

 The dogs protect livestock from cheetah attacks, barking loudly whenever they see a cheetah or predator, scaring the big cats away.
 Farmers no longer need to kill cheetahs to protect their livestock and their livelihood.